swag-lang/swag/docs/gettting_started.md

 You can omit the workspace name if you call swag directly from the workspace folder.
 This command will compile all modules in `modules/` and `examples/`.

-You can also build and run your workspace (because there's only one executable module).
+You can also build and run your workspace.

 ```
 F:/> swag run -w:first